โค๏ธโ€๐ŸฉนIntro to Public Health

 Why This Matters

-Health disparities aren't random—they follow predictable patterns rooted in how society distributes power, resources, and opportunity.
-When you're studying public health, you're being tested on your ability to identify why certain populations experience worse health outcomes and how these factors interconnect.
-The exam will ask you to trace the pathways between social conditions and health, not just list demographic categories.
+Health disparities aren't random.
+They follow predictable patterns rooted in how society distributes power, resources, and opportunity.
+Studying public health means learning to identify why certain populations experience worse health outcomes and how these factors interconnect.
+You need to trace the pathways between social conditions and health, not just list demographic categories.

-Think of health disparities as the measurable outcomes of social determinants of health—the conditions in which people are born, grow, live, work, and age.
+Health disparities are the measurable outcomes of social determinants of health, which are the conditions in which people are born, grow, live, work, and age.
 These factors operate at multiple levels: individual, interpersonal, community, and systemic.
-Don't just memorize which groups experience disparities—know what mechanisms create them and how they compound over a lifetime.
+Don't just memorize which groups experience disparities.
+Know what mechanisms create them and how they compound over a lifetime.

 Structural and Systemic Barriers